Aluminum Weight Calculator

 Rectangular prism - note that this includes elements with a square as their base and very thin sheets of metal.
 In the latter's case, remember to switch the unit of thickness to millimeters or thousandths of an inch!

-Other - we have included the most common shapes in our metal weight calculator, but if you cannot find the one you're looking for, pick this option.
+Other — we have included the most common shapes in our metal weight calculator, but if you cannot find the one you're looking for, pick this option.
 In this case, we will ask you to provide the volume of the metal element.
-You might want to check out our as they might help you calculate the value you need!

 Depending on the shape, we will ask you to fill in some additional information that we need to calculate the volume of a single piece.
 For example, in the case of a rectangular metal sheet, the material weight calculator will need to know the length and the width of the rectangle to calculate its surface area, and, in the case of a circle, it'll ask you for the radius.
 In some cases, we will also ask for the thickness of the metal element.